purdue-cs193-fall-2019/homework-1-vsarunhah/index.md

 - The teachers aren't old
 - Sounds like a cool class
 - Homework seems pretty easy
-- Skills that we learn, like GitHub are actually pretty useful
+- Skills that we learn, like using GitHub, are actually pretty useful

 ```